+WATSON WILL STAY.
 POPS GETTING READY.

-National Committee Busy Arranging the
+National Committee Busy Arranging the Details of the Campaign.

 WASHINGTON, Aug.
-21.-To-day the executive committee of the Populast party decided that J. R. Sovereign should be assigned to the Chicago headquarters, which will be under the management of Mr. Washburn of Massachusetts.
-Chairman Butler will be in charge here and will give his whole attention to the campaign, assisted by Secretary Edgerton.
+21.-To-day the executive committee of the Populist party decided that J. R. Sovereign should be assigned to the Chicago headquarters, which will be under the management of Mr. Washburn of Massachusetts.
+Chairman Butler will be in charge here and will give bis whole attention to the campaign, assisted by Secretary Edgerton.
 As far as possible, documents which can be franked will be sent out.
 These infranked will be sent out.
-These include speeches by Populists in Congress and some of Tom Watson's will be among the number.
-Some of the literature being sent out by the Democratic committee and also by the silver committee will be distributed.
+These in-clude speeches by Populists in Con-gress and some of Tom Watson's will be smong the number.
+Some of the literature being sent out by the Demo-cratic committee and also by the silver committee will be distributed.
 Chairman Butler said this morning that the committee was embarrassed for want of funds, and Secretary Edgerton said that the committee must rely upon voluntary subscriptions as much as possible.
-"We have chipped in," said Chairman Butler, "to pay our expenses thus far.
-We have no rich men to meke large contributions for camthus far.
+"We have chipped in," said Chairman Butler, "to pay ou expenses thus far.
 We have no rich men to make large contributions for campaign expenses.
-I expect we will have to make a campaign like others we have made in the South, where we have managed with very little money."
-Chairman Butler will enter into Chairman Butler will enter into correspondence with Populist leaders and with free silver leaders in various parts of the country at once and endeavor to affect an adjustment of all existing difficulties which will bring the supporters of silver and Bryan into harmonious action.
+I expect we will have to make a campaign like others we have made in the South, where we have managed with very little money Chairman Butler will enter into correspondence with Populist leaders and with free silver leaders in various parts of the country at once and endeavor to effect an adjustment of all existing difficulties which will bring the supporters of silver and Bryan into harmonious action.